Home Wound Care

 If it seems that the dressing changes are extremely painful for your child, ask your child's doctor about giving your child medicine before starting the dressing change.
 Time the medicine so it's at its strongest when you change the dressing.

 The new skin over the burn area is more sensitive than the skin over the rest of the body.
 To protect your child's skin, make sure your child takes these steps:

 Try to not do activities that may rub, irritate, or re-injure the area.

-Don't go out in the sun as much as possible.
-Put clothes, a hat, and sunscreen on yourself and your child.
+Try not to go out in the sun.
+If you must go out, put clothes, a hat, and sunscreen on yourself and your child.
 Use sunscreen with an SPF of 15 or higher.
-Even when it is cloudy or your child is in the sun for only a short time, your child's healing skin can become sunburned easily.
+Even when it's cloudy or your child is in the sun for only a short time, your child's healing skin can become sunburned easily.

 Don't stay out too long in cold weather.
 Healing (and healed) burn areas are also sensitive to cold.

 Online Medical Reviewer: Eric Perez MDMarianne Fraser MSN RNRaymond Kent Turley BSN MSN RN

 Date Last Reviewed: 11/1/2020

 © 2000-2020 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.

 - After a Burn: When to Call Your Child's Healthcare Provider